hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 In order to give an example of how to collect the SPP data for a multi-layer ResNet, the snippet below provides code for an NF-ResNet.
 For the sake of _brevity_, the implementation for CWN has been omitted here.
-This code is inspired by the the [`ResNet`](https://github.com/pytorch/vision/blob/v0.11.2/torchvision/models/resnet.py#L144-L249) implementation from Torchvision.
+This code is inspired by the [`ResNet`](https://github.com/pytorch/vision/blob/v0.11.2/torchvision/models/resnet.py#L144-L249) implementation from Torchvision.
 If you want to use this code, make sure that the `NFResidualBottleneck` module also provides a `signal_prop` method, as introduced [earlier](#imitating-signal-propagation).

 ```python